Gkcloud5/Better-future/Learning/Programming/Bash/Example scripts and explanation/Example/E.1/Enhanced and generalized version of log clear script.md

 * `[ -n "$1"]` --> This is true when $1 is empty does not contain any value
 * `$UID` --> Linux built-in user id checking command
+* We can use special error code it will help us to find where we face issue easily.